BengeeL/FlavorShare/README.md

 # FlavorShare

-FlavorShare is an innovative iOS app designed to enhance your culinary experiences by sharing and discovering recipes.
+FlavorShare is an innovative iOS app that enhances your culinary experiences by sharing and discovering recipes.
 With an intuitive interface and rich features, Flavorshare is your go-to app for all things related to cooking and recipes.

+**Flavorshare is my very first iOS app, created during my free time as I learned and experimented with iOS development.
+I’m incredibly proud of what I’ve achieved so far and excited to share it with you.**

 ## Features
 ### Implemented